A Complete Guide to Web Testing: How to Test a Website

 When it comes to UI testing, mobile application testing should cover older phone models as well as flagship devices, multimedia content and graphics, and features, such as gesture recognition.
 In turn, UI testing for web applications should focus on thin web clients, downloadable clients, and browser support for multimedia content and graphics.

 There are also certain differences in usability testing.
 Testing mobile applications involves validating gestures, content, interfaces, and typical user activities such as interactions with the camera, GPS module, or fingerprint sensor.
-Web application testing, on the other hand, focuses on validating the GUI content and user flows.
+Web application testing focuses on validating the GUI content and user flows.

 How to Test Web Applications